-Gabe Haberly enters his fifth season under head coach Chris Casey for the 2017 season.
+Gabe Haberly enters his sixth season under head coach Chris Casey for the 2018 season.

 Haberly, not head coach Chris Casey, was actually the first member of the new football staff hired by George Fox University - but not for football.